josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_shielded_roles_and_information_risk_governance.md

 The role aggregates exposure generated elsewhere.

+In UK public sector governance frameworks, SIRO roles are formally defined, yet operational authority varies significantly across departments and delivery models.

 Understanding that function changes how anonymity, accountability, and transparency should be evaluated.

 ---

-## 👑 I. Risk Aggregation vs Risk Creation
+## 👑 Risk Aggregation vs Risk Creation

 A central governance error is treating shielded risk roles as the origin of systemic failure.

-They are not.
+They are not typically the origin point of systemic failure.

 Information risk typically arises from: